-Replace operators IS and <> by = and !=, respectively.
+WARNING Replace operators IS and > by = and !=, respectively.

-You should always prefix the fields with the table name and a dot (ex: node.mac, locationlog.role, ...) so that they are not ambiguous.
-Although your query may work with a single table, it will not if you decide to add joins that contain column name(s) that are the same as the base table.
+Prefix the fields with the table name and a dot (ex: node.mac, locationlog.role, ...) so that they are not ambiguous.
+Wrap table names and column names with backticks "''" to avoid naming issues with current and future MySQL reserved words.